menuclose

 Interactive Brokers ISA review

-Platform: Through the IBKR ISA, you can invest in thousands of shares, bonds, and funds across markets in 18 countries.
+Platform: Through the IBKR ISA, you can invest in thousands of shares, bonds, and funds worldwide.
 The research resources and materials are excellent, and you can undertake extensive technical analysis on companies and countries through IBKR’s free Global Analyst tool.
 IBKR does not offer ready-made portfolio funds, so you’ll have to be confident at choosing your own investments.

 Pricing: There’s no minimum to open an ISA, but there’s a £3 monthly fee (£1 for junior ISAs).
-This fee is applied if you don’t pay at least £3 worth of trading commissions each month, which means you need to make at least one stock trade each month to not be penalized.
-This makes it expensive for small balances.
+This fee is applied if you don’t pay at least £3 worth of trading commissions each month, which means you need to make at least one stock trade in a U.K. company each month to not be penalised.
+This makes it expensive for small balances and you'd be better off with a platform that doesn't charge management fees for ISAs, such as Trading 212, XTB, or Freetrade.
 For larger portfolios, the £36 annual fee is competitive and cheaper than Interactive Investor’s £59.88 or £143.88 for ISAs over £50,000.

 It costs £3 to buy U.K. shares or ETFs, and $1 to buy U.S. stocks through IBKR.
-One trade a month covers the ISA fee.
-Mutual funds are available with no trading fees, though other funds cost £4.95 per trade.
+One trade a month in a U.K. company would therefore cover the ISA fee.
+Many mutual funds are available with no trading fees, but some cost £4.95 per trade.

 You’re allowed one free withdrawal from your ISA each month.
-After this, there is a £7 fee for withdrawals from your IBKR ISA.
+After this, there's a £7 fee for bank transfer withdrawals from your IBKR ISA.

 IBKR’s ISA works well if you’re experienced, want powerful tools, and have a larger portfolio.
-But beginners may find it harder to navigate and more expensive than platforms like Trading 212, Hargreaves Lansdown, or AJ Bell.
+But beginners may find it harder to navigate and more expensive than platforms such as Trading 212, Hargreaves Lansdown, or AJ Bell.

 Mobile trading apps

-Interactive Brokers offers an excellent mobile app.
+Interactive Brokers offers an excellent mobile app, called IBKR Mobile.
 Everything you would want to know about a company stock or asset is there, including the next dividend date, analyst views, and a chart showing recent historical performance.
 Further information can be found by selecting the ‘Trading Central’ tab at the bottom of the screen, which takes you to extended research including target price and investor sentiment.

 Another great feature is the ability to customise the homepage to make it more tailored to your interests.
 For example, you can change your default region and select whether you want your watch list and market indices displayed on the homepage.

 There are more than 90 order types you can make when buying stock — such as market price, limit price, or if the stock drops by a specified percentage.
-A new feature allows you to place a trade based on a specified amount of cash, rather than in quantity of shares, making it easier for you to spend exactly the amount you expect.
+You can also place a trade based on a specified amount of cash, rather than in quantity of shares, making it easier for you to spend exactly the amount you want.

 Trading platforms